BhanuPraharsha/Institute-Wi-Fi-connection-Automation/README.txt

 7. Check the box for "Run with highest privileges."

-8. In the "Triggers" section, click "New," then select "At log on" from the drop-down menu.
+8. In the "Triggers" section, click "New," then select "At log on" and "On workstation unlock" from the drop-down menu.

 9. In the "Actions" section, click "New."
 Enter the path of the `python.exe` file under the "Program/script" field.
 It is generally located at: